Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Visualizing Passivization of MIMO Systems

 \subsection{Dual Results for Input-Feedforward Passivization}

-The proposed method, obviously, also applies to visualizing the IF passivization.
-Moreover, due to the parallel structure of both $G$ and $\sigma$, it is more trivial than the analysis of the OF counterparts.
-Consider the IF passivization $H = G - \sigma$.
-Then, the PD condition can be equivalently written as $G+G^H-2\sigma \succeq 0$.
-Similarly, if employing the concept of the Rayleigh quotient, we obtain an estimated IF PD region as $\{\rho_G(x): \rho_G(x) \geq \lambda_{\min}(\sigma), \forall x: x^Hx\not=0\}$.
-Following the ideas of OF passivization, we can visualize the PD region and derive the PD frequency band contraction property.
+The proposed method also applies to visualizing the IF passivization $H = G - \sigma I$.
+Due to the parallel structure of both $G$ and $\sigma$, it is more trivial than the OF counterparts, where the PD condition can be equivalently written as $G+G^H-2\sigma I \succeq 0$.
+Similarly, if employing the Rayleigh quotient, we can estimate the IF PD region as $\{\rho_G(x): \Re(\rho_G(x)) \geq \sigma, \forall x: x^Hx\not=0\}$.
+Following the ideas of OF passivization, we can visualize the PD region as a vertical half-plane and derive the property of PD frequency-band contraction.